The Challenges Facing Ex-Blizzard Developers

 Journeys of Former Blizzard Designers

-- Tim Morton, formerly of Starcraft, launched Frost Giant Studios.
+- Tim Morton, formerly of StarCraft, launched Frost Giant Studios.

 The Unforeseen Market Shift

-Sales Numbers Comparison
+Sales Numbers at a Glance

 | Game Title | Copies Sold |